robertdigital/ONT-HG1/CONTENTS.md

 ## 23 and Me SNPs

-In order to download the files listed on this page, you will need to use our [Download Tool](DOWNLOAD-TOOL.md)
+In order to download the files listed here, you will need to use our [Download Tool](DOWNLOAD-TOOL.md)

 | Name         | Size | Links                                                                                                                   | MD5                              |
 |--------------|------|-------------------------------------------------------------------------------------------------------------------------|----------------------------------|